About a month or 2 before your apartment lease is about to expire your landlord or apartment management company will send you notice.

 Sometimes they simply drop a card in your mailbox with another lease term.
 Unfortunately , this usually comes with a rent increase in many cases.
 At first, many renters get upset and are shocked.
 Why reason would the apartment have for raising rent.
 Renters say they won’t pay the new amount or they would rather leave than having to fork over the extra money.

-Apartment rent increases are a norm in big cities like Houston.
+Apartments for rent in Houston usually experience typical rental increases for the more modern communities.
 These larger complexes are in the business of churning out profits for their corporate owners.
 But you do have some tools are your arsenal that you can use to try and stem the rate increase or at best negotiate a better rate for yourself.

 Don’t Freak out and Do Some Research